vlegac/duck-duck-go-task/readme.md

 5. Redux
 6. React-redux

-Download project or clone from GitHub from dev branch.
+Download project or clone from GitHub.
 To install the dependencies position in the root folder and execute the next instructions in the terminal.

 ```sh